 Girraween National Park

-Just south of Stanthorpe and close to the border with New South Wales, Girraween National Park is one of the most popular outdoor park areas in southern Queensland.
+Just south of Stanthorpe and close to the border with New South Wales, this park is one of the most popular outdoor park areas in southern Queensland.
 It’s known for its huge granite boulders, which explain how the Granite Belt earned its name.

 Our favourite adventure in Girraween was hiking.
-With over 30km worth of trails to explore ranging in difficulty and length, the park is definitely a popular stop in Stanthorpe area.
-You can climb The Pyramid which offers great views over the whole park area or get a photo at the famous Balancing Rock or Granite Arch, both accessible by a walk that even the kids can do.
+With over 30 km worth of trails to explore ranging in difficulty and length, the park is definitely a popular stop in the Stanthorpe area.
+You can climb The Granite Pyramid, which offers great views over the whole park area, or get a photo at the famous Balancing Rock or Granite Arch, both accessible by a walk that even the kids can do.
+The starting point for those walks is roughly a 30-minute drive from Stanthorpe.

 hiking at girraween national park, things to do in Stanthorpe